 This particular MKVI Bentley features a Harry Rose body dating to the early 2000’s which is constructed of fibreglass, considerably reducing the weight from the original body.
 It also has a shortened chassis overall making it quicker and easier to handle.

-Our surveyors undertook a full inspection of the vehicle, with the assistance of a mechanic who knew the vehicle and its history.
+Our asbestos surveyors undertook a full inspection of the vehicle, with the assistance of a mechanic who knew the vehicle and its history.
 The inspection included removing the wheels and dismantling the brake drums to expose the shoes.
 The inside and underneath of the car and throughout the engine were also inspected.
 Four samples were taken in total to be analysed.
 These included a sample from the rear brake shoes, dust from within the brake drums, a textile used both to wrap the exhaust and elements within the engine.

 The gaskets appeared to be of two ages.
 Some were obviously modern rubber ones and some old compressed paper, these were also sampled.
 Historically, gaskets were often made in automotive garages from rolls of asbestos paper.
 It enabled mechanics to be able to cut and form the gaskets that were required to exact size and shape.